Principality of Copa: History

 Berzebuk's wife Borunda held greater authority than her husband within the principality.
-Their son was named Kambelot (Kambolet).
+Their son was named Kambelot (Qambolet).
 Prince Berzebuk possessed significant wealth and built a stone castle in Copa.
+The materials needed for the construction were brought by ships with a secret agreement from an individual from Caffa.
+Following the construction of the castle, the Bank of San Giorgio issued a special decree prohibiting local authorities from selling stone, construction timber, and iron.
+To prevent Berzebuk from gaining power, Genoese officials tried to conduct secret diplomatic negotiations with Prince Biberd and other Circassian princes against him.
+Within the religious administration of the region, the existence of a Catholic diocese called Lukuk (Lochicopa) is recorded.

 In 1475, after the Ottoman conquest of Caffa, Ottoman forces attacked and devastated the city of Copa.
 An unnamed prince leader was killed while defending the city, and he is believed to have been Berzebuk, or his successor (possibly Kambolet).
 Many other local princes were also killed during the defense.
 With the fall of the city and the death of its leaders, the political existence of the principality came to an end.

 The Ottomans did not remain in Copa in 1475, but they invaded the region again during their first major expedition in 1479.
 During this campaign, the Ottomans captured the fortresses of Copa and Anapa (Ana-Maparium).
 G. Interiano described Circassian customs and lifestyle using examples from this region.

+The Principality of Copa is considered the direct successor or prototype of the Principality of Zhaney, which appears in documents from the 16th century.